Preheat the oven to 350 degrees. Grease and then line a 9”x13” baking pan with parchment paper and set aside.

 While the cake cools, make the frosting.

-In the bowl of a stand mixer, add the softened butter and beat with the whisk attachment on medium speed for about 2-3 minutes until lightened in color.
+In a large bowl using a hand mixer, add the softened butter and mix on medium speed for about 2-3 minutes until lightened in color.
 Gradually add the powdered sugar, 2 cups at a time at low speed, to the butter and slowly incorporate on low speed.
 Alternate with the Irish cream liquor.
-Increase the speed to medium and mix for 3 minutes until light and fluffy.
+Mix for 3 minutes or until light and fluffy.

 Spread the frosting over the cooled cake to evenly distribute it.